Go to JKU Homepage

 Spend part of your summer holidays discovering the world of science at the Johannes Kepler University Linz!
 The Johannes Kepler University's summer enrichment program gives kids & teens an opportunity to explore science in an imaginative way by offering a unique selection of workshops filled with fun, games, and lots of friends!

-What is the JKU Science Holidays Summer Program?
+What is the JKU Science Holidays Program?

 The JKU Science Holidays is a week-long, full-day summer childcare program under the motto "Holidays in the World of Science".
 Program organizers have put together an exciting, age-appropriate program of workshops, seminars and day trips, ranging from areas in natural sciences, engineering, law, medicine, business, to social issues and biology, inviting kids & teens between the ages of 6 and 14 to explore, discover and get active.
+Registration for ALL age groups is also an option for one of the four weeks (max.
+1 week).

 Spots in the program are limited (a total of 680 in all, or 170 spots per week) and will be allocated by lottery.
 All of those taking part will be divided into small, age-appropriate groups (max.
-20 per group).
+22 per group).
 Two trained educators will supervise the group throughout the week and make sure they get to their workshops.

-There is a participation fee of € 50 to take part in the program.
+There is a participation fee of € 60 to take part in the program.
 This fee covers any entrance fees as well as lunch (Monday to Thursday).
 There are no additional costs.

 Key Facts